NieneB/InternshipReport/index.md

 2. Paper heritage; Stored in archives and libraries in the form of paper documents, maps and books.
 3. Object collections, owned and displayed by museums.
 Only focusing on objects.
 4. Living heritage; habits, traditions, religions and cultural events that people experience.
-From: (“volkscultuur,”)
+From: (volkscultuur, nd)

-Categories 1,2 and 3 are tangible substances while category 4 is intangible heritage.
-UNESCO introduces the concept of intangible heritage data in 2003, to safeguard the importance of intangible cultural heritage and distinct it form tangible heritage and natural heritage. (“UNESCO Culture Sector - Intangible Heritage - 2003 Convention :,”)
+Categories 1, 2 and 3 are tangible substances while category 4 is intangible heritage.
+UNESCO introduces the concept of intangible heritage data in 2003, to safeguard the importance of intangible cultural heritage and distinct it form tangible heritage and natural heritage.
+(UNESCO Culture Sector - Intangible Heritage - 2003 Convention , nd)
 Intangible cultural heritage can be shortly explained as all traditions and rituals of normal life, which gives people a sense of identity and continuity.
-ICH is transmitted from generation to generation and can be constantly recreated by communities due to interaction with their environment. (“UNESCO Culture Sector - Intangible Heritage - 2003 Convention :,”; Zeijden, 2011)
+ICH is transmitted from generation to generation and can be constantly recreated by communities due to interaction with their environment.
+(UNESCO Culture Sector - Intangible Heritage - 2003 Convention , nd; Zeijden, 2011)
 Intangible heritage is strongly depended on the features of space and influenced by the space.
-Of course these traditions, habits , etc., have a place where they take place.
-Or they are about a place, have a spreading, an origin, a continuation, can cover multiple places, through time.
+Of course these traditions, habits, etc., have a place where they take place.
+Or they are about a place, have a spreading, an origin, a continuation and can cover multiple places, through time.
 (Karavia & Georgopoulos, 2013)

 This applies also for the field-names in Drenthe, which is oral living heritage.
 Originated with a strong influence of the direct environment it exists in.

 ##Heritage and Location project
-For this research takes place in the scope of the Heritage and Location[H&L] project at Waag Society, they both will be shortly explained.
+For this research takes place in the scope of the Heritage and Location [H&L] project at Waag Society, they both will be shortly explained.

 ###Waag Society